cysouw/diathesis/text/c03_summaryDia.md

 ## Conversive diatheses ~~[OBJ › SBJ › PBJ]~~

 A ~~conversive~~ is a diathesis that removes the role marked as subject and promotes an object to be the new subject.
-The erstwhile subject can optionally be expressed as a goverened prepositional phrase.
+The erstwhile subject can optionally be expressed as a governed prepositional phrase.
 For details on the definition see [@sec:intro-subject-demotions], specifically starting at [@par:conversive].

 ### *Erlebnispassiv* (*sein+Partizip*) {#sec:summary-erlebnispassiv}